Family Court

 For information on the Domestic Violence Intake Center (DVIC), click here.

-All custody matters except for guardianship and all visitation issues are filed here.
+All custody matters, except for guardianship and all visitation issues, are filed here.

-Actions for support against parents, for which the state has custody of their children, or the state recovers funds from the non-custodial parent for AFDC (Aid to Families with Dependent Children), or for medical assistance.
+Actions for support against parents, for which the state has custody of their children, or the state recovers funds from the non-custodial parent for AFDC (Aid to Families with Dependent Children), or medical assistance.

 Pertains to establishment of paternity, support and collection of child support when one parent or custodian lives in another state.